towercity/Field-Recordings-Portfolio/README.md

   - External API, if possible
   - See if you can find one like a bottom bar that can be played from anywhere in the portfolio
 - (Iffy) bio and contact sections
+- Change color scheme to differ from other web-portfolio